MahmoudEssam24/Security-microservice/README.md

-# code-test
+# Security-microservice
-A sample microservice project, with authentication, authorization and data service
+A sample microservice, that will handle Authentication using:
+  - Spring boot.
+  - Spring security.